Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

+Having established that 4c-DR and 2c-TDA can faithfully describe the spectra for the edges under consideration, we can turn to a comparison of the different structural models described in Figure~\ref{fig:models} (UO$_2$Cl$_4^{2-}$, the bare uranyl ion and the uranyl ion embedded onto the equatorial chloride ligands) in order to gain further understanding on the role of the equatorial ligands.

-In this section, we compare the DR-TD-DFT spectral profiles discussed above for UO$_2$Cl$_4^{2-}$ to those of two additional, simpler models at the same theoretical level, the bare uranyl ion and the uranyl ion embedded onto the equatorial chloride ligands.
-The embedded uranyl model was previously investigated for valence excited state~\cite{gomes2013towards} and shown to yield a rather good description of the low-lying states of UO$_2$Cl$_4^{2-}$ in Cs$_2$UO$_2$Cl$_4$.
+As mentioned above, the core spectra of bare uranyl ion have been investigated by~\citet{polly2021relativistic}, but also by~\citet{sergentu2018ab}.
+The embedded uranyl model (UO$_2^{2+}$ @ Cl$_4^{4-}$), on the other hand, has only been previously investigated for valence excited state~\cite{gomes2013towards} and shown to yield a rather good description of the low-lying states of UO$_2$Cl$_4^{2-}$ in Cs$_2$UO$_2$Cl$_4$.

 Given the high sensitivity of core excited states to the description of the environment around the absorbing sites, it remains to be seen to which extent the embedded model can faithfully reproduce the reference (UO$_2$Cl$_4^{2-}$) calculations.
+In this respect, an interesting feature to track is the relative positions of the different peak maxima as well as their relative intensities, and how these compare to the experimental ones.

-At the O K-edge (marked as \textbf{a} in Figure \ref{fig:dr-td_models}), there are rather small differences between the energy shifts (less than 1 eV) with respect to experiment among the three simulations, which is in line with a systematic error in the calculations due to the shortcomings in describing relaxation due to the creation of the core hole.
-For the intensities, on the other hand, we observe for \textbf{T1} that the bare uranyl model shows a significant overestimation.
-Intensities for the reference and embedded models on the other hand are very similar to one another, though the maximum for the embedded model is slightly shifted to lower energies.
-For \textbf{T2}, we observe that calculations with the embedding model exhibit shoulder as in the reference calculation, which is absent for the bare uranyl, even though this feature is somewhat less marked in calculations than in the experiment.
-Finally, the embedding calculation shows a broader structure around \textbf{T3}, presenting another maximum after the white line, which is more marked than in the reference model.
-We found that this feature disappears with a slightly larger damping factor.
+At the O K-edge (Figure \ref{fig:dr-td_models}, top), there are rather small differences between the energy shifts (less than 1 eV) with respect to the experiment among the three simulations.
+This is in line with a systematic error in the calculations due to the shortcomings in describing relaxation due to the creation of the core hole, mentioned in the previous section.